 Composites based on 3D woven fabrics also perform well in replacing traditional materials, such as steel, without sacrificing durability or strength.
 Their high strength-to-weight ratio makes them ideal for industries such as transportation, heavy industrial, and marine.

-3D woven fabrics can also be produced with specialty fibers and materials for advanced composite applications, such as fireproofing and ballistics protection.
+3D woven fabrics can also be produced with specialty fibers and materials for advanced composite applications, such as fireproofing.
 Tex Tech Industries works with many of these materials, including:

 • E-glass and S-glass